jgliss/pyplis/README.rst

 The article:

-*Pyplis–A Python Software Toolbox for the Analysis of SO2 Camera Images for Emission Rate Retrievals from Point Sources*, Gliß, J., Stebel, K., Kylling, A., Dinger, A. S., Sihler, H., and Sudbø, A., Geosciences, 2017
+*Pyplis�A Python Software Toolbox for the Analysis of SO2 Camera Images for Emission Rate Retrievals from Point Sources*, Gli�, J., Stebel, K., Kylling, A., Dinger, A. S., Sihler, H., and Sudb�, A., Geosciences, 2017

 introduces *Pyplis* and implementation details.
 Furthermore, the article provides a comprehensive review of the technique of SO2 cameras with a focus on the required image analysis.
 The paper was published in December 2017 as part of a special issue on `Volcanic plumes <http://www.mdpi.com/journal/geosciences/special_issues/volcanic_processes>`_ of the Journal *Geosciences* (MDPI).
 `Download paper <http://www.mdpi.com/2076-3263/7/4/134>`_.